Shayera Hol: Fictional character biography

-Shayera Thal, The Silver Age version of Hawkgirl / Hawkwoman, was a law enforcement officer from the planet Thanagar and wife of Katar Hol, the Silver Age Hawkman and was a member of the Justice League of America.
+Shayera Thal, the Silver Age version of Hawkgirl / Hawkwoman, was a law enforcement officer from the planet Thanagar and wife of Katar Hol, the Silver Age Hawkman and was a member of the Justice League of America.

-She was born on Thanagar, which had a scientifically advanced civilization in which crime was virtually unknown.
+She was born and raised on Thanagar, which had a scientifically advanced civilization in which crime was virtually unknown.
 As an adolescent, Shayera Thal joined the Thanagarian police force and was assigned to assist the force's most decorated officer, Katar Hol, in capturing the Dragonfly Robbers.
 She introduces herself as "Policewoman Shayera Thal".
-At first, Katar was furious at being assigned an inexperienced young woman as a partner, but he nevertheless became strongly attracted to her.
+At first, Katar was furious at being assigned to an inexperienced young woman as a partner, but he nevertheless became strongly attracted to her.

 Together, they captured the Dragonfly Robbers in their stronghold found behind a waterfall; while on the case, Shayera saved Katar's life and the two fell deeply in love.
 A few weeks later, Katar proposed to Shayera in front of the same waterfall.
 She accepted and they were married.
 Ten years later, the couple was sent to Earth in pursuit of the criminal Byth Rok.
 Upon reaching Earth, they were befriended by Midway City police commissioner George Emmett, who established cover identities for them as Carter and Shiera Hall.
 After capturing Byth and bringing him back to their planet, Katar and Shayera chose to return to study Earth's crimefighting methods, and they fought against evil as the superheroes Hawkman and Hawkgirl.
 Shayera renamed herself Hawkwoman in the early 1980s.

-As Hawkgirl, Shayera eventually joined her husband as a member of the Justice League.
+As Hawkwoman, Shayera eventually joined her husband as a member of the Justice League.
 She was the first League member admitted as part of the League's vote to lift its prior twelve-member limitation.
 Her membership set precedent for the admission of Zatanna as the League's fifteenth member.
-Both Zatanna and Shayera became close friends since Hawkman vol. 2 #4.
+Both Zatanna and Shayera became close friends.